poran-chowdury/Crypto-gateway/README.md

 4. **Database:**
-   A relational database management system (RDBMS) like PostgreSQL is a suitable choice for this system due to its:
+   A master-slave replication architecture with a relational database management system (RDBMS) like PostgreSQL is a suitable choice for this system due to its:

-   - Scalability: Ability to handle large transaction volumes and user data growth.
+  - Scalability: Master-slave replication allows for horizontal scalability by distributing read-heavy workloads across multiple slave nodes.
+As transaction volumes and user data grow, additional slave nodes can be added to handle increased read traffic without impacting the performance of the master node.

-   - Data Integrity: Features that ensure data accuracy and consistency
+  - Data Integrity: With master-slave replication, data integrity is maintained as all write operations are performed on the master node first and then replicated to the slave nodes.
+This ensures that data remains consistent across the entire database cluster, reducing the risk of data discrepancies or corruption.

 **Transfer Steps (Key Point 1):**